Background pattern

 It is used in the following cases:

-• If the contraceptive was not used correctly, for example if the condom broke, slipped, or was used incorrectly, if the diaphragm was moved out of position or if it was perforated, broken, or removed too early, or if withdrawal (coitus interruptus) failed (e.g., semen was ejaculated into the vagina or onto external genitals).
+• If the contraceptive was not used correctly, for example, if the condom broke, slipped, or was used incorrectly, if the diaphragm was displaced or perforated, or if the withdrawal method failed (e.g., sperm was ejaculated into the vagina or onto the external genitalia).

-Postinor contains a synthetic hormone called levonorgestrel as its active ingredient.
+Postinor contains the active ingredient levonorgestrel, a synthetic hormone.
 It prevents approximately 84% of expected pregnancies when taken within 72 hours after unprotected sex.
 It does not always prevent pregnancy and is more effective if taken as soon as possible after unprotected sex.
-It is better to take it within the first 12 hours than to delay it until the third day.
+It is best to take it within the first 12 hours, rather than delaying until the third day.

-• by preventing the ovaries from releasing an egg;
+• preventing the ovaries from releasing an egg;

-• by preventing sperm from fertilizing any egg that may have been released.
+• preventing sperm from fertilizing any egg that may have been released.

 Postinor can only prevent pregnancy if taken within 72 hours after unprotected sex.
 It does not work if you are already pregnant.
-If you have unprotected sex again after taking Postinor (even if this occurs during the same menstrual cycle), the medication will not have its contraceptive effect and the risk of pregnancy returns.
+If you have unprotected sex after taking Postinor (even during the same menstrual cycle), the medication will not have a contraceptive effect, and there is a risk of pregnancy again.

-Postinor is not indicated for use before the first menstrual bleeding (menarche).
+Postinor is not indicated for use before the first menstrual period (menarche).

-2. What you need to know before starting to take Postinor
+2. What you need to know before taking Postinor

 Do not take Postinor: